How to write a Policy Brief Like a Pro

 d.
 What are some recommendations?

-Having addressed the problem briefly, you must be having a few solutions to it already.
-It means that you can mention a few recommendations about addressing the issue.
+Having addressed the problem briefly, you must have had a few solutions to it already.
+This means that you can make a few recommendations about addressing the issue.

 At this stage, you can mention the few recommendations that will address the problem that has brought the need for the policy brief.
 Of course, the recommendations you give must be accurate and directly related to the problem you want to write about.